mozilla/bigquery-backfill/backfill/2024-05-07-telemetry-pings-os-distro/README.md

 ## Dedupe and Insert

 The dataflow output will have duplicate document ids, so we need to dedupe before inserting into the stable tables, similar to copy_deduplicate.
-We can also check if any document ids already exist in the stable table as a safeguard if we run the insert twice.
-There are no automation pings so there's no need to filter like in copy_deduplicate.
+We can also check if any document ids already exist in the stable table, just as a safeguard.
+There are no automation pings, so there's no need to filter like in copy_deduplicate.

 This will be split into two steps for easier validation.  [`generate_statements.py`](generate_statements.py) will generate the sql needed.